raspbernetes/k8s-cluster-installation/README.md

 # Raspbernetes

-A guide to setup Kubernetes running on Raspberry Pi cluster
+A guide to setup Kubernetes running on a Raspberry Pi cluster

 ## Contents